AztecProtocol/aztec-packages/docs/docs/aztec/concepts/accounts/keys.md

 ## Public keys retrieval

-The keys can be retrieved from the [Private eXecution Environment (PXE)](../pxe/index.md) using the following the getter in Aztec.nr:
+The keys can be retrieved from the [Private eXecution Environment (PXE)](../pxe/index.md) using the following getter in Aztec.nr:

 ```
 fn get_public_keys(account: AztecAddress) -> PublicKeys;